vipincherian/catbell/doc/developer_handbook.md

 # How to setup your development environment #

 Install Lazarus

-Install BGRABitmap lkp
+## Install additional Lazarus packages ##

-Download from and unzip
+Download the packages from the sources mentioned above, and unzip.
+Steps:-
-In Lazarus IDE Package > Open Package file (.lpk)  and select bgrabitmappack.lpk.
+* Package > Open Package File (.lpk)
-Popup titled  Package BGRABitmapPack v9.3 click Compile and then Use > In Project

-Install UniqueInstance
-Using Lazarus IDE, install through Package > Online Package Manager Obtain libraries

-Logging
-Teventlog
+* Select bgrabitmappack.lpk or uniqueinstance_package.lpk
+* A dialog box opens,
+  * Click on compile
+  * Click on Use > Add to project
+(It is also possible to install these packages through the Lazarus package manager.
+However, that would involve re-compiling the IDE).
 Build
 Development
 Assertions